ESMValGroup/ESMValTool/doc/sphinx/source/recipes/index.rst

 General-purpose diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Recipes that use highly costumizable diagnostics which are designed to plot a large variety of input data.
+Recipes that use highly customizable diagnostics which are designed to plot a large variety of input data.

 .. toctree::